dotnet/docs/docs/framework/app-domains/shadow-copy-assemblies.md

 - [Enabling and Using Shadow Copying](#EnablingAndUsing) describes the basic use and the options that are available for shadow copying.

-- [Startup Performance](#StartupPerformance) describes the changes that are made to shadow copying in the [!INCLUDE[net_v40_long](../../../includes/net-v40-long-md.md)] to improve startup performance, and how to revert to the behavior of earlier versions.
+- [Startup Performance](#StartupPerformance) describes the changes that are made to shadow copying in the .NET Framework 4 to improve startup performance, and how to revert to the behavior of earlier versions.

 - [Obsolete Methods](#ObsoleteMethods) describes the changes that were made to the properties and methods that control shadow copying in the [!INCLUDE[dnprdnlong](../../../includes/dnprdnlong-md.md)].